CSCfi/fairdata-metax-v3/tests/behave/BDD.md

 > 20. Limit the length of tag names.
 >
 > *source: [BDD 101: Writing Good Gherkin](https://automationpanda.com/2017/01/30/bdd-101-writing-good-gherkin/)*

+### Step function naming and separation

+Name *when* steps like you would name normal pytest fixtures: as description of the object they create.
+Name *then* steps as conditional checks. *When* steps include all the actions in the feature, while *then* steps test the resulting state of the feature.

 ### Generating boilerplate files with pytest-bdd